How to Pressure Wash a House: Achieving Professional Results at Home

 On the back of your pressure washer, find the hose mount, and attach the garden hose to it and the faucet outside your house.

-Carefully set up the scaffolding beforehand by following the manufacturer's instructions.
-Place it at a far enough distance from the wall so you are able to stand in the middle of the scaffolding with a reach of 2 or 3 feet while holding the extension wand comfortable in your hand.
+Set up the scaffolding carefully beforehand by following the manufacturer's instructions.
+Place it at a far enough distance from the wall so you can stand in the middle of the scaffolding with a reach of 2 or 3 feet while holding the extension wand comfortably in your hand.

 Lock the scaffold's wheels before using it.